alexrainman/ga-feedback/README.md

 # Google Analytics Feedback Plugin for Xamarin

-## Receive free and unlimited Feedback simply by using Google Analytics
+## Receive Feedback simply by using Google Analytics

+* Easy to install
 * Integrated with your Google Analytics data
-* Easy to install
-* Daily emails + Advanced reports

 ## How it works